 AASLD is an accredited provider of continuing medical education and adheres to the policies and standards set forth by the Accreditation Council for Continuing Medical Education (ACCME).
-As such, all faculty members (including Program Planners, Program Chairs, Moderators, Panelists, and Presenters) and abstract authors are expected to fully disclose all financial relationships with commercial interests during the past 12 months.
-A commercial interest is defined as "any entity developing, producing, marketing, re-selling or distributing healthcare goods or services consumed by or used on patients."
+As such, all faculty members (including Program Planners, Program Chairs, Moderators, Panelists, and Presenters) and abstract authors are expected to fully disclose all financial relationships with an ACCME defined commercial interest during the past 12 months.
+An ACCME defined commercial interest is “any entity producing, marketing, re-selling or distributing health care goods or services consumed by or used on patients”.

 To ensure compliance, AASLD expects that all program content and related materials will promote improvements or quality in health care and not a specific proprietary business interest or commercial bias.

-AASLD staff and program committees reserve the right to change an abstract if the use of a trade name may be mistaken for commercial propaganda and may replace proprietary names with generic names.
-Logos promoting a commercial interest will be removed from any and all slides before presentation.
+AASLD staff and education committees reserve the right to change an abstract if the use of a trade name may be mistaken for commercial propaganda and may replace proprietary names with generic names.
+Logos promoting a commercial interest will be removed from any and all slides before the presentation.

-AASLD, in collaboration with The Liver Meeting® Program Chairs and Planning Committees will review all faculty and abstract presenter disclosures prior to the meeting.
-Any potential conflicts of interest will be managed and resolved prior to the preparation of the presentations.
+AASLD, in collaboration with TLM® Program Chairs and Planning Committees will review all faculty and abstract presenter disclosures prior to the meeting.
+Any potential conflicts of interest (COI) will be managed and resolved prior to the preparation of the presentations.

-Commercial Interest: A commercial interest is defined as any entity producing, marketing, re-selling or distributing health care goods or services consumed by, or used on, patients.
+Commercial Interest: An ACCME defined commercial interest is “any entity producing, marketing, re-selling or distributing health care goods or services consumed by or used on patients”.

 Relevant Financial Relationships: The ACCME defines "'relevant' financial relationships” as financial relationships in any amount occurring within the past 12 months that create a conflict of interest.